CSE512-15S/a3-emilygu-drapeau-vjampala/README.md

 ## Running Instructions

-Access our visualization at http://students.washington.edu/drapeau/course_rankings/ or download this repository and run `npm run-script serve` and access this from http://localhost:8000/.
+Access our visualization at http://students.washington.edu/drapeau/course_rankings/ or download this repository and run `npm install` then `npm run-script serve` and access this from http://localhost:8000/.

 ### Data Pipeline